-- Cold weather causes lubricants to congeal, insulation and rubber parts to become hard, which may lead to problems found in bearings, electrical systems, and air systems.
+- Cold weather causes lubricants to congeal and insulation and rubber parts to harden, which may lead to problems found in bearings, electrical systems and air systems.
 Moisture attracted by warm parts can condense, collect and freeze to immobilize equipment.
-The truck/semitrailer operator must always be alert for indicators of cold weather malfunctions. - During any extended stop period, neither the service nor parking brake should be used as they can freeze up.
+The truck/semitrailer operator must always be alert for indicators of cold weather malfunctions.
+Drain air tanks daily. - During any extended stop period, neither the service nor parking brake should be used as they can freeze up.
 Use wheel chocks to secure the vehicle from moving. - Check all structural fasteners, air system fittings, gaskets, seals and bearings for looseness that can develop due to contraction with cold.
 Do not over-tighten. - 4.
 Check tire inflation.
-Tire inflation decreases when the temperature decreases. - Periodically check drain holes in the bottom of the relay valve (for trailers with air brakes) and storage compartments.
-They must be open at all times to avoid moisture entrapment.
+Tire inflation decreases when the temperature decreases. - 5.
+Periodically check drain holes in the bottom of the relay valve (for trailers with air brakes) and storage compartments.
+They must be open at all times to avoid moisture entrapment. - 6.
+Use additives to prevent moisture accumulation in the air lines and tanks during operation and storage.
+This can be applied directly into air lines or by using an additive appropriate for the climate applied through the towing vehicle.